Wiill007/AI-Notes-Collection/general-concepts/Maths.md

-Alright, let's present these concepts with a cleaner structure and equations formatted using KaTeX.

-***

 ## Core Concepts in Classification & Probabilistic Modeling

 Here's a breakdown of Negative Log Likelihood, Logit, Softmax, and Log Softmax, commonly used in machine learning, especially for classification tasks.